Shura1oplot/VBA-JSON/README.md

 It grew out of the excellent project [vba-json](https://code.google.com/p/vba-json/), with additions and improvements made to resolve bugs and improve performance (as part of [VBA-Web](https://github.com/VBA-tools/VBA-Web)).

-Tested in Windows Excel 2013 and Excel for Mac 2011, but should apply to 2007+.
+Tested in Windows Office 365, Windows Excel 2013 and Excel for Mac 2011, but should apply to 2007+.

 - For Windows-only support, include a reference to "Microsoft Scripting Runtime"
 - For Mac and Windows support, include [VBA-Dictionary](https://github.com/VBA-tools/VBA-Dictionary)